 Fruit and vegetables made the headlines recently after a new review study was published, which found that people who ate up to 10 portions of fruit and veg per day had a significantly lower risk of developing chronic diseases, such as heart disease and cancer.
 In this 2 part mini series we will take a look at if we should all be striving to eat 10 portions of fruit and veg per day for good health.
 In part two we will give you tips on how to include more fruit and veg in your diet.
 What was this new...Read More

 What foods should you buy for your fridge and store cupboard when thinking about healthy eating?
 With the latest government guidelines suggesting we should be aiming to eat 30g of fibre per day and less than 5% of our total energy as sugar, then how do we do this?
 To give you a helping hand, we have provided a high fibre, low sugar shopping list for a new shopping app – Shoptimix.
-In this post we take a look at the foods we have suggested and how to use the shopping list once you are back home and have unpacked...Read More
+In this post, we take a look at the foods we have suggested and how to incorporate them into your healthy diet.
+Your meals should comprise of plenty...Read More

 Our last blog post discussed the new SACN guidelines from July 2015 regarding carbohydrates and health.
 One of the recommendations in this was the need to increase dietary fibre in the healthy population.
 There is quite a leap in the recommendation from 18g, which the last National Diet and Nutrition Survey showed we were not meeting, to 30g a day.
 It appears as a nation we don’t have the fibre-love!
 We should however, as the SACN report states a reduced risk of cardiovascular disease and colo-rectal disease with the more dietary fibre we eat.
 Other Key Recommendations There was...Read More